Could not find "Short"

 The Members Council is the representative heart of the NLN and is comprised of 24 grassroots Landcarers, 3 from each State and Territory.
 The Board and Members Council work independently of each other but in constant collaboration with high levels of consultation and feedback between each.

-The Board and Members Council are supported by a small dedicated team including the CEO, Jim Adams and support staff.
+The Board and Members Council are supported by a small dedicated team including the Transition Manager, Darryl Ebenezer and support staff.

 Mick Davis - WA